 FARGO – Pictured: Billy Bob Thornton as Lorne Malvo.
 CR: Chris Large/FX

 Here’s an instance where my love of a current show compels me to say something about it.
-Fargo, the FX TV series, is now into its second season, but it’s worthwhile looking back to the first season, which won multiple awards at the 2014 Emmys.
+Fargo, the FX TV series, has three seasons to date, but it’s worthwhile looking back to the first season, which won multiple awards at the 2014 Emmys.

 Here’s my take-away from Fargo, Season 1: be wary of strangers who say “friend”; you might be on the verge of entering into a dark conspiracy.
 The show and creator/writer Nick Hawley are not suggesting we become vigilant against “evil doers” but rather that we recognize how we’ve lost the ability to diagnose “evil.”

-I’m thinking of Fargo’s sinister sociopath Lorne Malvo (Billy Bob Thornton), buying Adderall from Calamity Joe (Roger LeBlanc), the black market drug and weapons salesman (Episode 3, “A Muddy Road”).
+I’m thinking of Fargo’s sinister sociopath Lorne Malvo (Billy Bob Thornton), buying Adderall from Calamity Joe (Roger LeBlanc), the black market drug and weapons salesman (1.3, “A Muddy Road”).
 When Calamity Joe explains that his all-purpose “zombie apocalypse” pack is for when the world “gets all dog-eat-dog,” Malvo responds,

 It’s already dog-eat-dog, friend.
 Not sure what worse a bunch of zombies could do.

 And, if you’ve seen the series, you can bet that Rick Grimes (from The Walking Dead) has more to fear from Malvo than some silly old zombie.